 Naturally Fermented Supplement

 You’ll get the most out of taking your daily dose of Flourish if you’re eating a diet high in prebiotic-rich foods.
-Those foods will feed the good bacteria in Flourish and those helpful bacteria will crowd-out the bad bacteria and foods that your body doesn’t want to use.
+Those foods will feed the good bacteria in Flourish and those helpful bacteria will crowd out the bad bacteria and foods that your body doesn’t want to use.

 A diet high in sugar and fat influences the gut bacteria negatively, allowing harmful species to overgrow.
 When you regularly feed the wrong bacteria, they’re able to grow faster and colonize more easily, without as many helpful bacteria to prevent them from doing so.

-Because of the way fiber and other food components break down in your digestive system, you need to drink water, in order to keep the food moving through your intestines, otherwise you can count on constipation.
+Because of the way fiber and other food components break down in your digestive system, you need to drink water, in order to keep the food moving through your intestines, otherwise, you can count on constipation.
 A lack of water intake may also inhibit your stomach from producing digestive acid.
 This can raise your stomach pH and cause acid reflux.

 You’ll begin to see how taking care of your gut affects your overall health.
 A short-term benefit to exercising is that it increases blood flow towards the muscles and digestive tract, which can help move food through the GI tract.
 If you become less active, your intestinal flow tends to slow down.

-Exercise moves blood away from the GI in order to supply muscle with the oxygen needed to make energy for movement.
+Exercise moves blood away from the GI in order to supply the muscle with the oxygen needed to make energy for movement.
 Changes in nervous system activity, hormones, and end products from energy production change the speed of GI movement.

 Not to mention, the endorphins you receive from exercise can lighten your mood.
 You may also be able to sleep better at night.